LetteraUnica/AP-Exam/Report.md

 This functions are called when the user wants to insert a new node inside the BST.
 They take as input respectively an lvalue or an rvalue of a pair key/stored-value, and return an iterator pointing to the node, and a boolean stating the success of the insertion, using the helper function `_insert`.

-Helper function:

-`_insert`: If the BST is empty this function insert the node as the root of the tree.
+**Helper function `_insert`**: If the BST is empty this function insert the node as the root of the tree.
 Otherwise, it navigate through the tree until it finds a suitable parent node for the given one.
-It then compare the key given with the one of the found parent, and set the new node as a *left* or *right* child consequently.
+It then compares the key given with the one of the found parent, and set the new node as a *left* or *right* child consequently.
 The pair key-double is passed to the constructor using `std::forward` to avoid code duplication as it passes variables as lvalue if we use the first `insert` function and as rvalue if we use the second.
 If during this process the function finds a node with the same key, it returns an iterator pointing to that node, paired with a *false* boolean.

-####  *Begin*
+####  begin

 ```c++
 //public